kmlawson/rethinking-the-world-in-east-asia-mo3354/03assignments.md

 In your bibliography, please have separate sections for your secondary sources and the primary sources you used.

 If you prefer **and do so consistently**, you may use the Chicago Style (Notes and Bibliography) over the St Andrews note formatting.
-I encourage you to manage your sources in a referencing tool such as [Zotero](https://www.zotero.org/) to help manage your sources.
+I encourage you to manage your sources in a referencing tool such as [Zotero](https://www.zotero.org/) which can also helpfully save citations from various web databases and libraries.

 \pagebreak

 ## Ten Minute Presentation {#presentation}

-**15% Presentation Recorded with Slides or In-person with Handout**
+**20% Presentation Recorded with Slides or In-person with Handout**

 Being able to synthesise reading and present ideas orally in class is a key skill and you will have opportunities to improve this skill during the semester in four ways: 1) You will be formally assessed on **one presentation**.
-2) If you are presenting in Week 3-11, you may submit a recorded formative presentation to get some early feedback on your presentation skills in an office hour meeting.
-3) In addition, in any given week, if asked, you should be prepared to speak to the class for 2-3 minutes about the elective reading you have signed up for that week.
+2) If you are presenting in Week 3-11, you may submit a **recorded formative presentation** to get some early feedback on your presentation skills in an office hour meeting.
+3) In addition, in any given week, if asked, you should be prepared to speak to the class for 3-4 minutes about the elective reading you have signed up for that week.
 You should be able to introduce the reading to other students who may not have read the reading, and articulate its main contributions to the week's themes in a concise manner.
 If you are uncomfortable with being called on in this way about elective readings, please get in touch so we can discuss other options.
 4) You will often be asked to discuss readings and questions in groups.

-Sign-ups for in-person presentations are in Week 1 and are limited in numbers.
-Other presentations are recorded.
-In-person presentations require a handout but should not have slides.
-Recorded presentations have slides, but no handout.
-Slides or handout should be submitted to MMS by the day before your presentation as well as shared on Teams for everyone.
-Recorded presentations must be uploaded to the team at least 48 hour before our class begins so everyone has a chance to watch it.
+Sign-ups for **in-person** presentations are in Week 0-1 and are usually limited to one per week.
+Other presentations not in-person are recorded submissions, generally limited to one per week. **In-person presentations require a handout but should not have slides.
+Recorded presentations have slides, but no handout.** Slides or handout should be submitted to MMS by the day before your presentation as well as shared on Teams for everyone.
+Recorded presentations must be uploaded to the team **at least 48 hours** before our class begins so everyone has a chance to watch it.
 See the content session below for information about what to present on.

 **Recorded Presentation**